natalieagus/50002-2022/_notes/k_stackandprocedures.md

 ## Summary
+You may want to watch the post lecture videos here.

 The calling and callee sequence is designed such that we have a fixed convention for **linking procedures**.
 The data structure needed for procedure linkage is a **stack**, and it can simply be implemented using macroinstructions: `PUSH` and `POP` on some unused memory block, which address is stored in register `R29: SP`.